okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 ##### Self Service Password Reset Action object

 > **Note:** The indicated objects and properties below are only available as a part of the Okta Identity Engine.
-Please contact support for further information.
+[Contact support](mailto:dev-inquiries@okta.com) for more information.

+> **Limited GA:** Okta Identity Engine is under Limited General Availability (LGA) and currently available only to a selected audience.

 | Property                                                       | Data Type   | Description                                                                                 | Supported Values                | Required | Default
 | ---                                                            | ---         | ---                                                                                         | ---                             | ---      | ---